Thursday, May 1, 2025

 When the early Earth, which was initially molten, had cooled sufficiently to acquire a solid crust and allow liquid water to accumulate on the surface, the formation of the oceans presumably began.

 Seawater forms from steam outgassing from volcanic vents, which simultaneously emit acid gasses such as hydrochloric acid.
 Therefore, the first rain would have been highly acidic.
 In the normal course of events, volcanic rain falls on surface rocks that contain sufficient alkalinity to completely neutralize the acid, contributing cations such as sodium in the process and producing salt water.
-However, I postulate that shortly after the formation of the Earth’s crust, the surface rocks were mostly encapsulated in carbonaceous pyrolysis residues, basically barbecue gunk, originating from carbon-bearing gasses in the atmosphere.
+However, shortly after the formation of the Earth’s crust, the surface rocks were mostly encapsulated in carbonaceous pyrolysis residues, basically barbecue gunk, originating from carbon-bearing gasses in the atmosphere.
 How is the acid rain supposed to get to the rocks?

 I postulate that sometimes it did, and sometimes it didn’t, leading to a scenario of nascent crust covered in interconnected puddles in which a broad range of pHs were simultaneously represented.
 At the connecting points, a pH gradient would have existed, which recalls the pH gradient across the mitochondrial membrane that powers ATP synthesis.